Sacramento mom talks struggles of rising rent

-SACRAMENTO, Calif. — Ammanda Mendez is part of the 56 percent of renters in Sacramento County that spend 30 percent or more of their household income on rent.
+SACRAMENTO, Calif. — Ammanda Mendez is part of the 56 percent of renters in Sacramento County who spend 30 percent or more of their household income on rent.

 “This year has been so trying because of the rent,” Mendez said.